karina-klinkeviciute/teleporter/README.md

 # Teleporter
-We are building a teleporeter here.
+We are building a teleporter here.

 # How this idea came to life
 With a friend we often would talk "I'm eating this delicious vegan icecream."
 "Oh, I would like some too" "I would gladly give you some if you were here".